timescale/docs/use-timescale/data-tiering/about-data-tiering.md

 ## Architecture

-Tiered storage works by periodically and asynchronously moving older chunks to S3 storage.
+The tiered storage backend works by periodically and asynchronously moving older chunks to the object storage tier;
+an object store built on Amazon S3.
 There, it's stored in the Apache Parquet format, which is a compressed columnar format well-suited for S3.
-Data remains accessible both during and after migration.
+Data remains accessible both during and after the migration.

-By default, tiered data is not included when querying from a Timescale instance.
+By default, tiered data is not included when querying from a Timescale service.
-However, it is possible to access tiered data by [enabling tiered storage reads][querying-tiered-data] for a session, query, or even for all sessions.
+However, it is possible to access tiered data by [enabling tiered reads][querying-tiered-data] for a session, query, or even for all sessions.

-With tiered storage reads enabled, when you run regular SQL queries, a behind-the-scenes process transparently pulls data from wherever it's located: the standard high-performance storage tier, the low-cost bottomless storage tier, or both.
+With tiered reads enabled, when you run regular SQL queries, a behind-the-scenes process transparently pulls data from wherever it's located: the standard high-performance storage tier, the object storage tier, or both.
 Various SQL optimizations limit what needs to be read from S3:

 *   Chunk exclusion avoids processing chunks that fall outside the query's time window
 *   The database uses metadata about row groups and columnar offsets, so only part of an object needs to be read from S3

 The result is transparent queries across standard PostgreSQL storage and S3 storage, so your queries fetch the same data as before.

-For more about how tiered storage works, see the
-[blog post on tiered storage][blog-data-tiering].

 ## Limitations